-b Image Evaluation Competency-13%
+d Image Evaluation Competency-10%

 The student's faculty CI will complete 2 (two) image evaluations.
-The image evaluations can be performed on any of the 10 competencies performed by the student this semester by the student.
+The image evaluations can be performed on any of the 10 competencies performed by the student this semester by the student or from the Final Clinical instructor competency exam.
 Image evaluations are submitted in E-value.
 The faculty instructor will attempt to utilize the images of the comped exam, in the case that the images are unavailable other images may be utilized.
 Students must open and review all competencies in E-value under REPORTS- Evaluations Student Reports.